 Another body of work has been the effects that the 2009 earthquake in the Italian City of L’Aquila has had.
 He will be exhibiting this work in in L’Aquila in April 2016.

-Jason Gibilaro has a background in Public Art and has been involved in setting up Inclusion Arts.
+Jason Gibilaro has a background in Public Art and where he is Creative Facilitator and Project Manager for the arts organisation Inclusion Arts.

 Solo exhibitions include: